aloktiwari123/Vlabs_Round-0/storyboard/README.md

 Power of Side Band Ps = Pc[1+ ma²/2] <br>
 Total power, P = Pc + Ps

-### 7.Conclusion:
+### 7. Conclusion:
 ####  Study of DSB/SSB AM signal has been done.
-Modulation Index has been calculated and power has been determined.
+       a) Modulation Index has been calculated.
+       b) Power in the side bands has been determined.